Liberal Arts in Action

 Prepare to be pulled in.
 Get ready to go places.
 Anticipate enlightenment.
 Meet Connections.

-Students walk past the recently-renovated Shain Library, a comfortable, usable, technology-rich study space that is at the heart of Conn’s campus.
+Students working in the recently-renovated Charles E. Shain Library, a comfortable, usable, technology-rich study space that is at the heart of Conn’s campus.

 The College’s greenhouse on campus has been a living laboratory since 1935.
 An important teaching and research facility used year-round, it spans 3,000 square feet and includes tropical zones, a cactus collection and an orchid collection.

 At Conn, botany is its own department, distinct from biology.
 The department has an international reputation in coastal, marine and estuarine studies.
-You will develop a strong background in all aspects of plant biology.
+Students develop a strong background in all aspects of plant biology.

-Come to Conn and construct your own robot in our nationally recognized robotics courses.
+Students construct their own robots in our nationally recognized robotics courses.

 Explore 3-D printing and the dynamic relationship between art and technology at the Ammerman Center.